Loading [MathJax]/extensions/TeX/mathchoice.js

 Solution:

-It is easy to see that if $n=1$, then $m=1$ and $(1,1)$ is a solution to the given equation.
+It is easy to see that if n=1, then m=1 and (1,1) is a solution to the given equation.
 We prove that this is the only solution.
-Assume that $n>1$ and $n$ odd.
-Then, $10^n-6^m \equiv -6^m \pmod{8}$ and $4n^2 \equiv 4 \pmod{8}$ and it is clear that $-6^m \equiv 4 \pmod{8}$ if and only if $m=2$.
-But $10^n>36+4n^2$ for all positive integers $n>1$, therefore there are no solutions when $n$ is odd.
-Let $n$ be an even number, i.e. $n=2k$ for some $k \in \mathbb{Z}^+$.
+Assume that n>1 and n odd.
+Then, 10^n-6^m \equiv -6^m \pmod{8} and 4n^2 \equiv 4 \pmod{8} and it is clear that -6^m \equiv 4 \pmod{8} if and only if m=2.
+But 10^n>36+4n^2 for all positive integers n>1, therefore there are no solutions when n is odd.
+Let n be an even number, i.e. n=2k for some k \in \mathbb{Z}^+.
 Hence,

-$$(10^k-4k)(10^k+4k)=6^m.$$ Since there are no solutions for $k=1,2$, let us assume that $k>2$.
-Clearly $m \geq 4$ and simplifying by $2$, we get
+(10^k-4k)(10^k+4k)=6^m.
+Since there are no solutions for k=1,2, let us assume that k>2.
+Clearly m \geq 4 and simplifying by 2, we get

-(2^{k-2}\cdot5^k - k)(2^{k-2}\cdot5^k + k)=2^{m-4}\cdot3^m.
-(1)
+\begin{equation} (2^{k-2}\cdot5^k - k)(2^{k-2}\cdot5^k + k)=2^{m-4}\cdot3^m.
+(1) \end{equation}

-If $k$ is odd, then $m=4$.
-But $2^{k-2}\cdot5^k + k \geq 2\cdot5^3+3 > 3^4$, contradiction.
-Therefore, $k$ must be even.
-Assume that $k=2^{\alpha}h$, where $\alpha,h \in \mathbb{Z}^+$ and $h$ is odd.
-If $\alpha \geq k-2$, then $2^{k-2} | k$, which implies that $2^{k-2} \leq k$.
-This gives $k=3,4$ and an easy check shows that there are no solutions for this values.
-If $\alpha < k-2$, then equation $(1)$ becomes $$2^{2\alpha}(2^{k-2-\alpha}\cdot5^k - h)(2^{k-2-\alpha}\cdot5^k + h)=2^{m-4}\cdot3^m,$$ and by unique factorizaton we have $2\alpha=m-4$.
-Therefore, from the inequality $k>\alpha+2$, we obtain $n>2\alpha+4=m$.
-But this implies that $10^n=6^m+4n^2<6^n+4n^2$, which is false for all integers $n>1$.
-Hence, there are no solutions for $n$ even and the statement follows.
+If k is odd, then m=4.
+But 2^{k-2}\cdot5^k + k \geq 2\cdot5^3+3 > 3^4, contradiction.
+Therefore, k must be even.
+Assume that k=2^{\alpha}h, where \alpha,h \in \mathbb{Z}^+ and h is odd.
+If \alpha \geq k-2, then 2^{k-2} | k, which implies that 2^{k-2} \leq k.
+This gives k=3,4 and an easy check shows that there are no solutions for this values.
+If \alpha < k-2, then equation (1) becomes 2^{2\alpha}(2^{k-2-\alpha}\cdot5^k - h)(2^{k-2-\alpha}\cdot5^k + h)=2^{m-4}\cdot3^m, and by unique factorizaton we have 2\alpha=m-4.
+Therefore, from the inequality k>\alpha+2, we obtain n>2\alpha+4=m.
+But this implies that 10^n=6^m+4n^2<6^n+4n^2, which is false for all integers n>1.
+Hence, there are no solutions for n even and the statement follows.

 No comments: